St Hilda (614-680) was from the royal house of King Edwin of Northumbria and became Abbess of the double monastery at Whitby.

 The Great Depression and WW II Years

 1926 - Miss Parnell retires.
 After Miss Parnell’s retirement, the Anglican Church, keen to have an Anglican girls' school in the Claremont, Cottesloe and Peppermint Grove area, purchased the Girls’ High School.
 Three years later it is renamed and transferred to Bay View Terrace, Mosman Park.
 1927 - The Girls' High School is purchased by the West Australian Church Schools Company.
-Test to see where spacing is 1929 - The Girls' High School is sold to the Council of Church of England Schools.
+1929 - The Girls' High School is sold to the Council of Church of England Schools.
 It is the first school for girls in Perth to be controlled by the Diocesan Trustees.
 1931 - On Sunday, 22 March, the Governor of Western Australia, Sir William Campion, officially opens the School and the Archbishop of Perth, the Most Reverend Henry Frewen Le Fanu, dedicates it with the name of St Hilda’s Church of England School for Girls.
 St Hilda’s begins under the direction of Miss Catherine Small with 54 pupils from the Girls’ High School and 45 new pupils.
 Miss Small develops the School into a well-known Western Australian girls’ school despite difficulties during the Depression and World War II when the boarders were evacuated to Bencubbin.

 The Una Mitchell Years

 St Hilda’s experiences a surge of growth and development under the guidance of Una Mitchell.

 With Miss Patman as Headmistress of the School substantial development is undertaken.
 The Roger Goode Centre and the Una Mitchell Buildings provide excellent new facilities; Grand View House is an important acquisition and addition to the school grounds and Cultural Day (now known as the St Hilda’s Arts Festival) is introduced.